alinlab/ml-papers-classification/README.md

 "category": [[“Optimization”], [“Combinatorial Optimization”]]
 ```

-This means that category is both “optimization” and “combinatorial optimization”
+This means that category is both “optimization” and “combinatorial optimization”.

 There also exist noisy labels (second order of hierarchy):